Building a solar House in France - plastering, stone wall, septic tank and sand filter

 Over the years I had been collecting old dressed limestone blocks from demolition of various walls, and Francis came to Beleterie to collect them to use n the new wall.

 He struck solid rock digging the hole for the tank and had to bring in his Komatsu with pneumatic drill to break it up.
+Time spent breaking rock about an hour at 85 Euros an hour.

 A truckload of rough stone was dumped and the rustic stone facing begun.